carbon-language/carbon-lang/docs/project/evolution.md

 Team members should familiarize themselves with the proposal and related discussion.
 Try to respond to the Discourse Forum topic promptly with:

-- A position (either affirming or objecting) is strongly preferred, although standing aside is allowed.
+- A position, either affirming or objecting, is strongly preferred.
+Standing aside is allowed.
   - Rationales for positions should be based on discussion on the proposal's `Evolution > RFCs` topic, and providing links helps write the decision.
 - A request for more time to review materials, to make it clear the intent is to